 The school's handbook and regulations are designed to encourage positive behaviour.
 Details of expected behaviour are set out in the Parent Handbook and may change from time to time.
-Parents and Guardians undertake to support the authority of the Head in enforcing them in a fair manner that is designed to safeguard the welfare of the community as a whole.
+Parents and guardians undertake to support the authority of the Head in enforcing them in a fair manner that is designed to safeguard the welfare of the community as a whole.
 The girls helped formulate three key rules which the school community are expected to follow.
 (See appendix B)

 This policy aims to help children to become positive, responsible and increasingly independent members of the school community.
 These expectations are reinforced by staff whenever possible.
 The school rewards good behaviour, as it believes that this will develop an ethos of kindness and co-operation.
-This policy is designed to promote good behaviour, rather than merely deter anti-social behaviour.
-This policy also relates to the Early Years Foundation Stage.
+This policy is designed to promote good behaviour, rather than merely deter and punish anti-social behaviour.